msveshnikov/style-scanner/server/admin.md

 ### 5. DELETE /api/admin/users/:id

 **Description:**
 Deletes a user specified by the `id` parameter.
-Additionally, deletes all presentations associated with that user.
+Additionally, deletes all insights associated with that user.

 **Middlewares:**